AGILab future work

 Current shipped baseline:

-tools/repository_knowledge_report.py --compactvalidatesagilab.repository_knowledge_index.v1inrepository_knowledge_static_indexmodethe report indexes local code, tools, official docs, root runbooks, and package/app manifests with SHA-256 fingerprints and lightweight outlines
+tools/repository_knowledge_report.py --compactvalidatesagilab.repository_knowledge_index.v1inrepository_knowledge_static_indexmodethe report indexes local code, tools, root tests, official docs, root runbooks, and package/app manifests with SHA-256 fingerprints, lightweight outlines, deterministic file, line, size, kind, and suffix statistics, and ratio, top-category, and largest-file summaries

 generated artifacts, virtualenvs, build outputs, and distributions are excluded by contract